 Besides making the most effective use of your time, we also encourage you to use scientific learning techniques to maximize your performance.
-Accordingly, we teach you the techniques to learn Turkish more effectively when we first meet you and then, we make sure that you apply them in and outside of class afterwards.
+Accordingly, we teach you the techniques to learn Turkish more effectively when we first meet you, and then, we make sure that you apply them in and outside of class afterward.

 Remember, it is not about how long you sit in class, but it is all about how much you learn!

 We are having lots of fun teaching Turkish and we want to make sure that you enjoy taking our classes as much as we enjoy teaching them.
 Thus, besides aiming to create a fun atmosphere in class, we also included fun activities in our lesson plans, such as playing games and singing Turkish songs.

 The main difference between taking a history class and a language class is that in a history class you can just sit back and listen.
 Understanding abstract concepts would suffice.
 In a language class, however, just understanding the concepts wouldn’t mean much if you can’t use them fluently.
 Understanding and speaking are two different skills.

 In NYC Turkish Club, we teach you how to fluently use what you learn.
 Hence, we make sure that the classes are as interactive as possible and each student gets to speak Turkish as much as possible from day one.

 “Even though we teach you everything about Turkish, our main focus is on your speaking and listening skills.
 You will forget a language in a shorter time if you can’t speak it!”